Song of the Sanctuary (2024)

 In a mystical space, a feeling of togetherness is formed.
 Through bodies, liquids and play of perspective we are taken on a trip of emotional healing.

-Premiered at the Platform 2nd of April
+Premiered at the Platform iat Stichting Nowhere

 link